CodeWindProgram/Group-1/README.md

 - Made some changes to the frontend done by @HarshadaKG like adding spaces between elements to make the page appear more clean.
 - Made slight changes to the selected design done by @Sailik11.
 - Uploaded the final updated code by @abhikk9 to GitHub.

+@gkhush-23 - gkhush1223@gmail.com

+Before selecting the final login page design , I did the following piece of work :
+-Explored about react,yarn,npm,npx.
+-Design teacherlogin page, studentlogin page and student registration page.
+-Adding the image to the background and connecting both loginpage.
+-Validation done on each input field.

+After selecting Final desig:
+ - forward code  to the Priyadarshini and abhishek .